locana/locana.github.io/scrap_faq.md

 ### NFC does not work

-Make sure followings:
+Make sure the followings:

-- NFC is enabled on phone's NFC setting
+- NFC setting of phone device.
-- NFC is enabled on camera.
+- NFC setting of camera device.
 (Is NFC icon (like "N" character) displayed on the screen?)

-### Too few available settings
+### Too few functions
 **Please update your camera's firmware or Smart Remote Control application to the LATEST one.**

-If you're already using the latest one, displayed settings may be all of the supported functions on your camera.
+If you're already using the latest one, what you are seeing on this application is what your camera device provide.
 [See Sony's official documentation.](https://developer.sony.com/develop/cameras/)

 ### Too low framerate